Pharma Tips-27

 Pharma Tips-7

-58. NE acts on alpha 1 & 2, beta 1, and no beta 2 actions, increase HR, and increase PVR.
+58. NE acts on alpha 1 & 2, beta 1, and has no beta 2 actions, increases HR, and increases PVR.